Idiom of the day :- break new ground / (To) break new ground

 Usage, examples and definition of the Idiom :-

-Idiom of the day :- Ethnic Cleansing
+Idiom of the day :- From day one

 Usage, examples and definition of the Idiom :-